Enterprise demo

 Every request is traceable and reviewable.

 The governance layer is the differentiator.
-ECF returns context plus the evidence required to operate enterprise AI responsibly, even when source content is noisy or adversarial.
+The private runtime returns context plus the evidence required to operate enterprise AI responsibly, even when source content is noisy or adversarial.

-• Full request trace: which connectors, scoping rules, sources, and policies were applied.
+• Full request trace: which approved connectors, scoping rules, sources, and policies were applied.

 • Grounded citations: every answer links back to the approved sources that contributed context.

-• Policy enforcement: tenant, actor, domain, and retrieval policies applied before model use.
+• Policy enforcement: identity, scope, and retrieval rules are applied before model use.

 • Retrieval safety: suspicious hidden-content or prompt-injection patterns can be flagged before they steer the runtime.